 Can a community be built with sand?
 Luyanda Mpahlwa is part of a vanguard re-envisioning South Africa’s post-apartheid architectural landscape.
 Mpahlwa pioneered a new style of architecture, integrating and elevating African-inspired design in rural and urban settings.

 Can participatory design inspire sustainable prosperity?
 Marjetica Potrč is an artist and architect who works on community-based projects characterized by participatory design and a concern for sustainability.

 Can bicycles power essential tasks and support microbusinesses?
 In rural Guatemala, energy sources are scarce.
 Maya Pedal repurposes donated bicycles into pedal-powered machines that can blend food, grind corn and lift water from wells, without requiring electricity.

 Can design help raise the income of small hold farmers in Myanmar?
-Proximity Designs is a sustainable development group that works to improve the lives of the rural poor in Myanmar.
+Proximity Designs is a not-for-profit social enterprise working to reduce poverty for rural families in Myanmar.

 Can wind energy be harnessed with a handheld device?
 Shawn Frayne invented a nonturbine wind-powered generator that [could] help people in poor communities power lamps, keep small vaccine refrigerators cool and charge cell phones for relatively little cost.

 What can slum dwellers teach design professionals?
 SPARC organizes, legitimizes and advocates for India’s urban poor, seeking improved living conditions and advancements in rights.
 SPARC believes that with structural support, the urban poor can make their destinies.

 How can architecture bring dignity in war-torn regions?
-Studio TAMassociati is a nonprofit architecture firm recognized for designing healthcare facilities in war-torn areas [...] in partnership with Emergency, an Italian NGO, that provides medical treatment to war victims.
+Studio TAMassociati is a nonprofit architecture firm that specializes in designing healthcare facilities in war-torn areas, highlighting the connection between the built environment and the basic needs of life.